solairen/cassandra/README.md

 ### Precondition

-(Virtual)Machine with CentOS system installed.
+(Virtual-)Machine with CentOS/Debian/Ubuntu system installed.

 ### About cassandra_ansible

-This ansible scirpts will install java and cassandra on centos machine.<br/>
+This ansible scirpts will install java and cassandra on machines with operating system:
+  * Centos 7/8
+  * Ubuntu 18.04/20.04
+  * Debian 9/10<br/>

 If more than one IP addresses will be provider, it will combine all cassandra's into ring.<br/>
 On the last step, this script will open all necessary firewall ports.